-23. Travel Plan:
+18. Travel Plan:

-Prior to the occupation of each phase of the development, and for each distinct land use within that phase, a detailed Travel Plan shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to the occupation of each phase of the development or Development Plot (with “Development Plot” relating to the primary school land, neighbourhood centre, care home, community centre or sports provision), , a detailed Travel Plan shall be submitted to and approved in writing by the Local Planning Authority.
 The Travel Plan shall include immediate, continuing and long-term measures to promote and prioritise sustainable transport modes and reduce reliance on private car use.

 Each Travel Plan shall: